biocore/qiime/doc/scripts/multiple_rarefactions.rst

 **Output:**

-The result of `multiple_rarefactions.py <./multiple_rarefactions.html>`_ consists of a number of files, which depend on the minimum/maximum number of sequences per samples, steps and iterations.
-The files have the same otu table format as the input otu_table.txt, and are named in the following way: rarefaction_100_0.txt, where "100" corresponds to the sequences per sample and "0" the iteration.
+The result of `multiple_rarefactions.py <./multiple_rarefactions.html>`_ consists of a number of biom files, which depend on the minimum/maximum number of sequences per samples, steps and iterations.
+The files have the same otu table format as the input otu_table.biom, and are named in the following way: rarefaction_100_0.biom, where "100" corresponds to the sequences per sample and "0" the iteration.

-**Examples:**

-An example of this script, where the user sets the minimum ("-m") and maximum ("-x") number of sequences per sample to 100 and 1200, respectively, while using steps ("-s") of 100, performing 2 iterations at each sampling depth ("-n"), and outputting the results to the directory "rarefaction_tables/" is shown by the following command:
+**Generate rarefied OTU tables:**

+Generate rarefied OTU tables beginning with 10 (-m) sequences/sample through 140 (-x) sequences per sample in steps of of 10 (-s), performing 2 iterations at each sampling depth (-n).
+All resulting OTU tables will be written to 'rarefied_otu_tables' (-o).
+Any sample containing fewer sequences in the input file than the requested number of sequences per sample is removed from the output rarefied otu table.

 ::

-	multiple_rarefactions.py -i otu_table.txt -m 100 -x 1200 -s 100 -n 2 -o rarefaction_tables/
+	multiple_rarefactions.py -i otu_table.biom -m 10 -x 140 -s 10 -n 2 -o rarefied_otu_tables/

-As a result, this command produces subsamples of the input otu_table.txt at 100 seqs per sample (twice), 200 seqs per sample (twice) ...
-1200 seqs per sample (twice), which produces 24 rarefied otu talbes in the "rarefaction_tables" directory.

-Any sample containing fewer sequences in the input file than the requested number of sequences per sample is removed from the output rarefied otu table.
-To include samples with fewer than the requested number, you must manually add those samples to the resulting otu tables